timichal/pokyd/PLAN.md

   rule base and the page from source on a Linux runner, gates on the golden conversation, and publishes `dist/` to GitHub Pages.
 Nothing compiled is committed, which is why it reproduces the whole chain rather than uploading an artefact.
-- All the tests: `npm test`, which is `node test/run.mjs` — seventeen programs in phase order, `--quick` for the thirteen that do not launch a browser.
+- All the tests: `npm test`, which is `node test/run.mjs` — eighteen programs in phase order, `--quick` for the fourteen that do not launch a browser.
 The one that says the port works is `test/app/chat.test.mjs`, phase 5.2: it builds the app, drives the built page through the golden conversation in Chrome and compares what was on the screen with `test/golden/rozhovor.txt`.